NSSL Doppler: Deployment

 Initially, the NSSL acquired a 3 cm Doppler research radar, which, for the first time, was able to measure object motion within a thunderstorm.
 Using the Doppler Effect, the radar would detect a change in frequency that occurred when its signal was reflected from a moving target, such as a cluster of raindrops — similar to the shift in frequency experienced with a passing sound.
 However, it was quickly found that 3 cm Wavelength radars were not sufficient for large-scale detection of severe weather.
 In 1969, the U.S. Air Force donated a surplus Bendix AN/FPS-18 Radar to the NSSL.
-This radar, equipped with Doppler capabilities, aided in the discovery of a radar phenomena known as a Tornado Vortex Signature, a small-scale Doppler velocity circulation pattern noted before or during tornadic development.
+During the 1973 summer season, this radar, equipped with Doppler capabilities, enabled the tracking of air movement within such a storm while storm chasers from the NSSL tracked the cloud in situ that produced the 1973 Union City tornado.
+This radar thus aided in the discovery of a radar phenomena known as a Tornado vortex signature (TVS), a small-scale Doppler velocity circulation pattern noted before or during tornadic development.
 After this was built, a second 10 cm Doppler Radar was built in Canadian County, Oklahoma, establishing Dual-Doppler capabilities for the first time.